dask/dask/docs/source/dataframe-joins.rst

 Many join or merge computations combine a large table with one small one.
-If the small table is either a single partition Dask DataFrame or even just a normal Pandas DataFrame then the computation can proceed in an embarrassingly parallel way, where each partition of the large dataframe is joined against the single small table.
+If the small table is either a single partition Dask DataFrame or even just a normal Pandas DataFrame then the computation can proceed in an embarrassingly parallel way, where each partition of the large DataFrame is joined against the single small table.
 This incurs almost no overhead relative to Pandas joins.

 If your smaller table can easily fit in memory, then you might want to ensure